- Phone number

 In the first session, we open with a talk about boundries of information sharing plus a context of what counselling is and isn't.
 Throughout you will be invited to ask me anything about the process etc.

 I will then ask you about yourself such as family, friends, work, relationship status.
 After getting a sense of those areas of your life, we will start to discuss what brings you to therapy.
-This will give us both a sense of how we interact.
-Towards the end of the session you will be given the option to decide whether to think about booking more sessions or we might decide there and then to book in more.
+Towards the end of the session you will be given the option to decide whether to think about booking more sessions or you might decide go ahead and book a regular slot.
 I am always happy to recommend other therapists if you want to see a few before commiting.

 Payment is made at the end of each session.
 I take payment at this point, rather than at the beginning, because it is a grounding act that helps transition from therapy room to outside world.